 This tiffany promotion blended branding between what had been established for MCC along with Tiffany's distinctive blue.
 Existing client photo assets were incorporated with a royalty free image found of a "Tiffany" looking box.
 It was important for this design to be simple, elegant and distinctive.

-This 22x28 poster was designed using client supplied assets and copy.
-The goal was to create an elegant, eye-catching display for the Taste of MCC event.
-A matching business card was created as well for the event.
-The background rules were incorporated to mimic the pocket folder paper texture.
+The 22x28 poster (right) was designed first using client supplied assets and copy.
+The goal was to create an elegant, eye-catching display for The Taste of MCC event.
+Typefaces, color palette and photo treatment were all part of the brand guidelines established at the time.
+A matching business card and handout were created as well.
+For added brand familiarity and visual richness, the background was designed to mimic the pocket folder paper texture.

 This 22x28 poster was designed to promote a new indoor practice and teaching center at MCC.
 Client supplied assets and copy were used in this design.
 The Attic logo was designed based on client input of wanting a hand drawn illustrative look along with a robust distinctive typeface.

 The brand direction has shifted over the past few years per direction from the client.
 These ads showcase the transition in print advertising.
 The logo, layout, color, background textures and corporate typefaces have all changed.
-The goal has been to relay a more current and contemporary brand essence for MCC.
+Shifting from blacks and yellows to whites and grays.
+The goal has been to relay a more current and contemporary brand essence for MCC that coincides with their recently redesigned website.